Sin-tel/tokisona/reference.md

 changing how you call a variable automatically typecasts it.

 * number to string: produces a string like `"mute mute luka wan"`.
-* string to number: badly tries to infer the number of objects in the sentence. see 'nanpa akesi.tps'.
+* string to number: badly tries to infer the number of objects in the sentence. see [`akesi nanpa.tps`](lipu/akesi%20nanpa.tps).
 * number to boolean: `ala` = `lon ala`, every other number = `lon`
 * boolean to number: `lon ala` = `ala`, `lon` = `wan`
 * boolean to string: `"lon"`, `"lon ala"`